enthdegree/mt8113/README.md

 # mt8113 Stage2 eMMC read/write

-Here we endeavor to make a download agent that runs from the BROM download mode context for some 2024-era Kobo ebook readers.
+Here we endeavor to make a download agent that runs from the BROM download mode of some 2024-era Kobo ereaders.
 The goal is to allow recovery from bricks such as [mtkclient issue 1332](https://github.com/bkerler/mtkclient/issues/1332) and thus eventually allow for safe kernel development.
 The approach is to use bkerler/mtkclient's stage2_static as a platform.
 Needless to say, at this stage everything in this repo is dangerous.

 ## Status

-We have observed successful PIO eMMC read/write of 512-byte sectors with CMD17/CMD24 from BROM Download Mode.
+We have observed successful PIO read/write of 512-byte eMMC sectors with CMD17/CMD24 from BROM Download Mode.
 Routines are in [`mt8113_emmc.c`](./stage2_static/mt8113_emmc.c).
 Some small tests that print status to UART succeed: